How to Reduce Waste + Live a Greener Lifestyle

 GREEN CLEANING PRODUCTS

-For sponges, I use these cellulose + plant-based sponges (that are also compostable!)
+For sponges, I like using these cellulose + plant-based sponges (that are also compostable!).

 DISPOSABLES- USE RECYCLED ITEMS

 Like I said, I still do create waste-- I'm definitely not perfect at this yet.
-But for the waste I do create, I try to use products that are created using recycled products-- like these trash bags for the kitchen, or if I end up with a rogue plastic bag from the grocery store during an unplanned stop, I always reuse it as a garbage bag.
-I use 100% recycled toilet paper (and chemical free!
-That cartoon teddy bear isn't so cute when toxic stuff is all up in your business).
+But for the waste I do create, I try to use products that are created using recycled products or are compostable material-- like these trash bags for the kitchen, or if I end up with a rogue plastic bag from the grocery store during an unplanned stop, I always reuse it as a garbage bag.
+I use 100% recycled toilet paper.
 For baking + roasting if I need parchment paper, I use this unbleached and fully biodegradable parchment paper.

 3. EVERY DAY LITTLE ACTIONS